mootable/hashmap/Readme.md

 </table>

 ## Background
-This repository is a reimplemented version of the [npm hashmap](https://npmjs.org/package/hashmap) repository.
+- This repository is a reimplemented version of the [npm hashmap](https://npmjs.org/package/hashmap) repository.
 It takes that implementation as a starting point, and moves it closer to the core functionality hashmaps are designed to achieve.
-As such, whilst the interface is based on the originator repository, it has four notable exceptions:
-The tests have remained mostly the same, as has some documentation, everything else has changed.
+- The tests have remained mostly the same, as has some documentation, everything else has changed.
 The interfaces have now diverged.

 ## LICENSE